aggrawal-ankur/gitbook/content/docs/debugging/practical-pdb/t3a.md

 Now its time to explore `Hello, World!` dynamically.

-We have explored a lot of theory statically and it's time to prove it dynamically.

-From the hello world exploration we had in past, we didn't just gain knowledge, we also had a few gotchas.
-Oone of them was "the problem of scale".
+From static exploration, we didn't just gain knowledge, we also got to know about a few gotchas.
+One of them was "the problem of scale".
   - During the exploration, we have felt clueless almost all the time because we didn't have any idea about the terrain.
   - But now we know the terrain, to some extent.
-  - But we also know that the runtime mapping of a binary is a little different than the binary.
+  - But we also know that the runtime mapping of a binary is a little different than the binary itself.

 Therefore, the first thing we will do is to map the terrain.
-This way, we will save our time, energy and some headaches.
+This will save our time, energy and some headaches.
   - But before that, let's do the setup for this exploration.

-If you have not already, you can visit the hello world write ups {{< doclink "243880d83f464517a201007716ffc581" "here" >}}.
+You can visit the old hello world write ups {{< doclink "243880d83f464517a201007716ffc581" "here" >}}

 ## Setup